getreu/tp-note/docs/source/tpnote--manual.md

 ### Debugging

-`Tp-Note`'s logging feature is controlled with the command-line-options:
+`Tp-Note`'s logging feature is controlled with the command line-options:
 `--debug` and `--popup` or by the corresponding configuration file variables:
 `[arg_default] debug` and `[arg_default] popup`.